 Think about the difference between the following sets of questions:

-- “Who influenced you to become a kind person?” vs. “Did your mother teach you to use manners?”
+• "Who influenced you to become kind?" vs. "Did your mother teach you to use manners?"

 The differences between these questions are subtle.
 In some contexts, researchers may not consider them to be biased!
 If you are creating questions for an interview, be sure to consult a diverse group of researchers.
-Interview bias can come from our upbringing, the media we consume, and other factors that we cannot control!
+Interview bias can come from our upbringing, media consumption, and other factors we cannot control!

 Response bias

 Response bias is a tendency to answer questions inaccurately.
-Participants may want to provide the answers they think are correct, for instance or those that are more socially acceptable than what they truly believe.
+Participants may want to provide the answers they think are correct, for instance, or those more socially acceptable than they truly believe.
 Responders are often subject to the Hawthorne effect, a phenomenon where people make more efforts and perform better in a study because they know they are being observed.

 Example of Experimenter Bias (Response Bias)

 The Asch Line Study is a great example of this bias.
 Of course, researchers created this study to show the impact of response bias.
-In the study, participants sat among a number of “actors.”
+In the study, participants sat among several "actors."
 The researcher asked the room to identify a certain line.
 Every actor in the room answered incorrectly.
-To conform, a lot of the participants went along with the wrong answer.
+To confirm, many participants went along with the wrong answer.
 This is response bias, and it happens more often than you think.

 Reporting bias

-Reporting bias, also called selective reporting, arises when the dissemination of research findings is influenced by the nature of the results.
+Reporting bias, also called selective reporting, arises when the nature of the results influences the dissemination of research findings.
 This type of bias is usually out of the researcher’s control.
-Despite the fact that studies with negative results can be just as significant as positive ones, the latter are much more likely to be reported, published, and cited by others.
+Even though studies with negative results can be just as significant as positive ones, the latter are much more likely to be reported, published, and cited by others.

 Example of Experimenter Bias (Reporting Bias)

 Why do we hear about the Stanford Prison Experiment more than other experiments?
 Reporting bias!
 The Stanford Prison Experiment is fascinating.
 The drama surrounding the results makes great headlines.
 Stanford is a prestigious school.
 There is even a movie about it!
-Yes, there are biases that went into the study.
-But psychologists and content creators will continue to talk about this experiment for many years.
+Yes, some biases went into the study.
+However, psychologists and content creators will continue discussing this experiment for many years.

 How Can You Remove Experimenter Bias From Research?

-Unfortunately, experimenter bias cannot be fully stamped out as long as humans are involved in the experiment process.
-Our upbringings, education, and experience may always color the way we gather and analyze data.
-But experimenter bias can be controlled, first by sharing this phenomenon with people involved in conducting experiments!
+Unfortunately, experimenter bias cannot be wholly stamped out as long as humans are involved in the experiment process.
+Our upbringing, education, and experience may always color how we gather and analyze data.
+However, experimenter bias can be controlled by sharing this phenomenon with people involved in conducting experiments first!

 How Can Experimenter Bias Be Controlled?